 The following are some important facts concerning web hosting and how to choose what type of hosting is right for you.
 While this is not an exhaustive list of what you should know, it is an excellent place to start your research or supplement what you already know.

-The first, and likely most important, fact about hosting that many people don’t realize is that no matter what features the hosting company is offering, shared hosting is typically oversold.
+The first, and likely most important, fact about Web hosting that many people don’t realize is that no matter what features the hosting company is offering shared web hosting is typically oversold.
 When a server is ‘oversold’ it means that the hosting company is putting more customers on a single server than it can properly handle.

-In many cases the hosting provider will put the amount of customers that a server can handle with average use.
+In many cases, the hosting provider will put the number of customers that a server can handle with average use.
 This is fine for most of the time, but if/when the sites on that server are getting a lot of traffic (peak usage times) the server won’t be able to keep up.
 This can cause outages, slow response times and other issues.

-If you are going to use shared hosting, make sure it is with a company like GoGetSpace, which is committed to offering only the best shared hosting experience.
+If you are going to use shared web hosting, make sure it is with a company like GoGetSpace, which is committed to offering only the best-shared hosting experience.
 This is done by keeping the total number of customers per server at a level that will ensure great performance, even during peak times.

 Fact #2 – Massive Disk Space is Not Always Needed

 One of the things that web hosting companies love to do is offer their customers a huge amount of disk space to try to get them to sign up.
 This is done because disk space is very inexpensive for the hosting company, and even users with little technical knowledge will know that they are getting a lot of room.